+In addition, the Hamburg Building Code defines the tasks and competences of those involved in construction projects, including building monitoring authorities, and contains provisions on preventive monitoring, inspection measures, administrative offences and statutory instruments.
 In accordance with Section 1, Paragraph III, and Section 5, Paragraph ff, of the Federal Construction Code, the Free and Hanseatic City of Hamburg has produced a zoning and land-use plan for the entire city, including, obviously, the nominated property and the buffer zone, as part of a general development and construction framework.
 The most recent version of the zoning and land-use plan for the Free and Hanseatic City of Hamburg, which was published on 22 October 1997 (Official Hamburg Gazette, p.
 485), still classifies the planning area as part of the "port", and that description is included for information purposes.
 The zoning and land-use plan is being amended in parallel with the relevant local development plan, and in future the area concerned will be classified as "mixed-use development".
 This plan establishes the essential guidelines for land use and building developments for the entire city centre.